Apply to Host a Trail Camera

 Apply to volunteer as a trail camera host and receive a unique opportunity to view local wildlife in their natural habitat.
 For the statewide project application, volunteers select one of the 6,000+ survey blocks to monitor their own Snapshot Wisconsin trail camera in an area of their choosing.
 Applications are accepted for blocks on both private and public land.

 Snapshot Wisconsin trail cameras have played an integral role in monitoring the reintroduced elk herds in Black River Falls, Clam Lake, and Flambeau River State Forest.
 These networks of trail cameras in each of the reintroduction sites inform herd management strategies by supplying accurate and cost-effective data.
-The data includes abundance estimates, cow/bull ratios, and annual recruitment.
+The data gathered from these cameras provides valuable information about bull age structure.

-If hosting a camera isn’t right for you, then consider joining thousands of other volunteers on Zooniverse [exit DNR], a crowdsourcing website for citizen science projects.
+If hosting a camera isn’t right for you, then consider joining thousands of other volunteers on Zooniverse, a crowdsourcing website for citizen science projects.
 The photos from our trail cameras are added to Zooniverse, where volunteers from across the globe help classify the wildlife captured in the photos.